JohnnyFee/johnnyfee.github.io/source/_posts/2014-09-23-angular-scope.md

 `@` 用来实现插值（interpolate），也即单向绑定。

 The `@` symbol indicates that AngularJS should interpolate the value of the specified attribute and update the isolated scope property when it changes.
-Interpolation is used with `{{}}` curly braces to generate a string using values from the parent scope.
+Interpolation is used with `{%raw%}{{}}{%endraw%}` curly braces to generate a string using values from the parent scope.

 A common mistake is to expect an interpolated object to be the object itself.
 Interpolation always returns a string.
 So if you have an object, say user has a field called `userName`, then the interpolation of `{{user}}` will convert the `user` object to a string and you will not be able to access the `userName` property on the string.